eclipse-tracecompass/org.eclipse.tracecompass/doc/trace-server/trace-server-dev-guide.md

 | `table_search_expressions` | For searching providing a map <columnId, regular expression> Returned lines that match the search expression will be taggged by setting the highlight bit (8) in the properties bit mask of the return line model |
 | `table_search_direction` | Optional, the search direction string NEXT or PREVIOUS.
 If omitted and `table_search_expressions` exists then NEXT will be used|

+### Utilities

+Abstract base classes are provided for TreeXY and time graph data providers based on `TmfStateSystemAnalysisModule`s (`AbstractTreeCommonXDataProvider` and `AbstractTimeGraphDataProvider`, respectively).
+They handle concurrency, mapping of state system attributes to unique IDs, exceptions, caching and encapsulating the model in a response with the correct status.

-## Using the data provider manager to access data providers
+### Using the data provider manager to access data providers

 Data providers can be managed by the `DataProviderManager` class, which uses an [extension point](#extension-point) and factories for data providers.
 Factories can also programatically be registered (and deregistered) to (from) the `DataProviderManager`, see [here](#registering-a-data-provider-factory-programmatically for more details.